With your high school diploma and certificate as an Education Assistant, you’ll have the skills you need to start

 You will gain both a high school diploma and an Education Assistant certificate.
 The program is an additional four months after the completion of your compulsory high school credits.
 You will graduate ready to work in the education field with the practical skills needed to have a rewarding career.
 Centre for Adult Learning classes begin every September and January.
 The Education Assistant program intake is in January.

 This program has several learning options to meet your needs.
-The Mature Student High School portion of the program offers traditional classroom instruction with options to choose either day or evening programs, and our Centre for Adult Learning in Brandon also offers the additional option of flex learning (independent study).
+The Mature Student High School portion of the program offers traditional classroom instruction with flexible learning options so you can balance work and family commitments; our Centre for Adult Learning in Brandon also offers the additional option of flex learning (independent study).
 You will have the opportunity to earn dual credits that count towards both high school and college credit, provided you attain the required percentage grade.

 Our supportive learning community is accentuated by student mingling areas, study areas, classrooms, computer labs and free wireless Internet.
 Your designated student success advisor will help you map your education and career goals.
 You will have regular access to a learning strategist, an Indigenous services officer, elders and tutors to support your success.

 Learn the basic skills and concepts needed to start working in the school system.
 You will be able to work as part of a team in supporting children with diverse needs.

 - Prior to starting the Education Assistant program applicants must provide: